-However the game’s antagonist and leader of a paramilitary organisation known as Trinity, Pedro Dominguez, takes the dagger for himself; as the legend states that whomever possesses the dagger, shall make the world in his own image.
+However the game’s antagonist and leader of a paramilitary organization known as Trinity, Pedro Dominguez, takes the dagger for himself; as the legend states that whoever possesses the dagger, shall make the world in his own image.

 Perhaps because stealth isn’t, and has never been a core concept of a Tomb Raider title, or perhaps because I believe that only Metal Gear games are the only stealth games worth playing (Splinter Cell fans – don’t start sending me hate mail), I couldn’t help but feel that the stealth mechanic in Shadow of The Tomb Raider just didn’t belong, and I did not enjoy it one bit.

-Most resources for crafting new weapons and items need to be gathered from tomb raiding side-quests, which are generally great fun, but can serve as an unnecessarily intentional interruptions in the story, which is for the most part so good you will not want it to be interrupted.
+Most resources for crafting new weapons and items need to be gathered from tomb raiding side-quests, which are generally great fun but can serve as unnecessarily intentional interruptions in the story, which is for the most part so good you will not want it to be interrupted.